 Additionally, there are three picnic pavilions that can be rented.

 The indoor, Harwood Pavilion is the largest.
-The pavilion seats up to 150 people and costs $300 to rent for the day.
+The pavilion seats up to 150 people.
 The pavilion has:

 - 2 stoves

 - banquet tables and chairs

 The smaller Fernwood and Wedding Grove pavilions are open air facilities.
 Both have:

 - picnic tables

 The Fernwood pavilion seats up to 100 people while the Wedding Grove pavilion seats up to 60 people.

 Camp Plymouth State Park is a popular destination for gold panners.
 Recreational gold panning for personal enjoyment is allowed in Buffalo Brook.
 Only hand-panning is permitted; mechanical sluices are not allowed.
 Commercial operarations are likewise prohibited.
 To learn more about gold panning in Vermont State Parks, click here.